 On the right had side there is a temple enclosure with a pot on a stand, a standard (the top of which is missing) and a bird (suggested by Schott to be a heron) on a tall pole.
 This is probably a marker of the location of the scene (Millet, Schott) In the oval enclosure there are three antelope and symbols indicating that the shrine is located in "a desert landscape beside a watercourse" (Millet).
 Millet and Schott both suggest that the shrine depicted is the shrine at Buto (because of the Heron), but Friedman has rather speculatively proposed that the enclosure is the predynastic temple located in the desert outside Nekhen (Hierakonpolis).

-Petrie (1939: 79) concluded that the scene commemorated the marriage of Narmer to a princess of Lower Egypt to enable him to consolidate his power on the two lands following his military victory.
-This hypothesis clearly marks Narmer as the ruler who first unified Ancient Egypt and who should therefore be regarded as the first Pharaoh of the first dynasty.
-This view also found favour with Emery (1961) and Hoffman (1979).
+Petrie (1939: 79) concluded that the scene commemorated the marriage of Narmer to Neithhotep, a princess of Lower Egypt, to enable him to consolidate his power on the two lands following his military victory.
+However, inscriptions at Wadi Ameyra in Sinai that Neithhotep was the mother and co-regent of Djer, making her the wife of Hor Aha.

 It is also proposed that the scene may depict the Sed festival of Narmer (Cialowicz 2001: 257, Vandier 1952: 602-605).
 Millet notes that the king is not seated in the typical Sed platform with the dual stairs and dual thrones to represent Upper and Lower Egypt, although this format may not have been in use in this early stage.
 Nonetheless, Millet suggests that it may be the festival known as "the Appearance of the King of Lower Egypt".
 The Palermo Stone first mentions this festival later in the first dynasty (on the third line) but the corresponding festival of "the Appearance of the King of Upper Egypt" does have an earlier mention.
 There was also a festival named "the Appearance of the King of Upper and Lower Egypt" which is mentioned in the Palermo Stone.
 A tablet from later in the first dynasty depicts the Pharaoh Den celebrating this festival and in one scene he sits on a single throne under a canopy much like that of the Narmer Macehead.
 However, it should also be considered that much of the Macehead is missing and it has also been proposed that there may once have been a similar scene depicting Narmer wearing the white crown (hedjet) of Upper Egypt.